-Sprinter and UFT (Unified Functional Testing) share a variety of system resources.
-Before installing Sprinter on a computer on which (UFT) is already installed, consider the following:
+Sprinter and UFT One share a variety of system resources.
+Before installing Sprinter on a computer on which UFT One is already installed, consider the following:

-- If you uninstall UFT after installing Sprinter, run the Sprinter Installation again in Repair mode.
+- If you uninstall UFT One after installing Sprinter, run the Sprinter Installation again in Repair mode.

-- Any changes to the installation of UFT and Sprinter, will affect the other.
+- Any change made to the installation of UFT One and Sprinter, affects the other.
 If you uninstall, modify, or upgrade one product, the other may fail.
-You will need to repair the installation of the affected product.
+To continue, repair the installation of the affected product.

-See the UFT Mobile Readme for a list of the general UFT Mobile limitations.
+See the Digital Lab Readme for a list of the general Digital Lab limitations.

-Following are specific Sprinter limitations associated with the UFT Mobile integration:
+Following are specific Sprinter limitations associated with the Digital Lab integration:

 For Android devices: When running a test on a list item in a native packaged app, the highlighted object in the storyboard shows the whole list instead of the selected item.

-When working with native browsers, the MC browser, or hybrid apps on iOS, if the webview is not optimized for mobile, you will not be able to highlight items in the Storyboard.
+When working with native browsers, the Digital Lab browser, or hybrid apps on iOS, if the webview is not optimized for mobile, you will not be able to highlight items in the Storyboard.

-- If UFT Mobile is deployed on an AWS server, Sprinter supports only physical devices that are connected to a machine via the UFT Mobile connector.
+- If Digital Lab is deployed on an AWS server, Sprinter supports only physical devices that are connected to a machine via the Digital Lab connector.

 - Simulations of events on mobile device, such as a call or SMS, are not recorded in Sprinter.